ZijingWu381/zijingwu.github.io/_pages/about.md

  -->

 ## News
 - [Sep.
+2023] Our paper "Extraction and Recovery of Spatio-Temporal Structure in Latent Dynamics Alignment with Diffusion Model" is accepted to [NeurIPS 2023](https://neurips.cc/) as a spotlight (top 3%)!
+- [Sep.
 2023] Started as a Guest Researcher to continue our summer research.
 Also excited to continue our project on identifiable VAE for neural latent discovery!
 - [May.
-2023] Posted a [arxiv preprint](https://arxiv.org/abs/2306.06138) on using Denoising Diffusion Models for neural latent alignment.
+2023] Posted our [arxiv preprint](https://arxiv.org/abs/2306.06138) on using Denoising Diffusion Models for neural latent alignment.
 - [Mar.
 2023] Started my research internship at [Simons Foundation](https://www.simonsfoundation.org/)'s [Center for Computational Neuroscience](https://www.simonsfoundation.org/flatiron/center-for-computational-neuroscience/).
 I will be joining [Dr. Sueyeon Chung](https://sites.google.com/site/sueyeonchung/)'s group.
 - [Apr.
 2022] Awarded [President's Undergraduate Research Award](https://undergradresearch.gatech.edu/content/presidents-undergraduate-research-awards) to continue my research on identifiable VAE in Summer 2022.